aholtsberg/Molysynth/README.md

 Contributed by Anders Holtsberg \<<anders.holtsberg@gmail.com>\>

+An open-source electric molyphonic guitar pitch tracker.
+A better and simpler way to develop real time sound algorithms off-line.
+Only C code.
+A KISS to you from me.

+You are only interested in this package if you are interested in
+   * music instrument real-time __pitch tracking__ in general, or
+   * anything that can run on board a __Cleveland Music Hothouse__, or
+   * any other __Daisy Seed__ pedal, or
+   * any other sound real-time __DSP__.

 # Introduction

 This is an advanced guitar pitch tracker, plus a small synth.
-The whole idea is to develop a one file C-code guitar monophonic pitch tracker suitable for use in DSP real-time hardware.
-One of the main ideas is to be able to develop it off-line, reading a WAV file and producing a WAV file.
-Then compile it and upload it to Hothouse Daisy Seed without any hazzle.
+The whole idea is to develop a C-code guitar monophonic pitch tracker suitable for use in DSP real-time hardware.
+One of the main ideas is to develop it off-line, reading a WAV file and producing a WAV file.
+Then - and only then -
+compile it and upload it to Hothouse Daisy Seed without any hazzle.
+This will also make it totally self sufficient for anyone wanting to put it on other hardware.

-The design choice here is to develop it inside HothouseExamples source tree.
+The design choice here is to develop it like it resides in the HothouseExamples source tree.
-But this does _not_ mean that you have to have any hardware at all, you can just enjoy developing algorithms of-line.
+But actually, you don't have to download _any_ other sorce code.
+This repo is totally self sufficient until you actually want to put the code on a DSP.
+You can just enjoy developing off-line without any dependencies.

+To repeat: if you have the Cleveland Music Hothouse source code then put this at the expected place.
+If you don't, then download and enjoy anyway.
+Did I mention that it has _no_ dependencies?

    * The __src__ library contains the source code in the `molysynth.cpp` file as usual for someone that comes from Daisy Seed development.
+Yes, I checked in .vscode too.
    * The __dev__ library contains code for working off-line with WAV files.
      It also contains a Jupyter Notebook containing Julia code.
-     It serves as a starting point if you want to analyze WAV that go into or out of Molysynth.
-Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own file with git.
+     That serves as a starting point if you are litterate in Julia and want to analyze WAV data that goes into or comes out of Molysynth.
+Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own notebook with git as I did.
+     A Jupyter Notebook may contain
+     _tons_ of irrelevant data after running it.
+If you use Python then maybe that notebook can simply be an inspiration or maybe you have your way of looking at WAV files.
    * The __dat__ library contains a WAV file to get you started.
-I use Garage Band to record my own WAV file to ecperiment with.
+I use Garage Band to record my own WAV files to experiment with.

-Note that the Daisy Seed specific code is actually ifdeffed away so that porting this to another environment should be a breeze.
-Note also that I hate C++ so I kept that part only in the Daisy Seed dependent part.

 Anyway, just download this to your machine and go into __dev__ and do ´make test´ and listen and enjoy.